CA Franchise Tax Board Offer in Compromise Overview

 PO Box 2966

 In some circumstances, the FTB will only accept an Offer in Compromise if the taxpayer agrees to enter into a collateral agreement for 5 years.
 A collateral agreement requires the taxpayer to pay a percentage of their future earnings that exceed an agreed upon threshold in the event that the taxpayer earns more than anticipated in those future years.

 CA usually suspends enforced collection while they review an Offer in Compromise application.
 However, the FTB still may pursue enforced collection if they believe delaying collection jeopardizes their ability to ultimately collect some or all of the delinquent tax debt.

 Taxpayers should be aware that the FTB reserves the right to use any information that is provided in the Offer in Compromise application for debt collection purposes.
-Further, the FTB reserves the right to rescind the offer terms in the event that the taxpayer becomes delinquent with their tax obligations in future years.
+Further, the FTB reserves the right to rescind the offer terms if the taxpayer becomes delinquent with their tax obligations in future years.

 Review and Determination

-Once the FTB has received the Offer in Compromise application and supporting materials they will conduct a review.
-The review generally takes approximately 90 days from the date the taxpayer files the application.
+Once the FTB has received the Offer in Compromise application and supporting materials, they will conduct a review.
+The review generally takes approximately 90 days from the date the taxpayer applies.
 The FTB will accept, accept with the collateral agreement, reject or counter-offer.